g-mero/esday/docs/plugins/relativeTime.md

 Passing true as `withoutSuffix`, the methods return the value without the suffix (e.g. '4 years' instead of 'in 4 years').

-The returned strings are defined by the current locale.
+The returned strings are defined by the current locale. `future` and `past` define the corresponding suffixes to use (default to 'in' / 'ago').

 Time is rounded to the nearest second.

 The breakdown of which string is displayed for each length of time is outlined in the table below ('key' is the key in the definition of `relativeTime` in the current locale):